MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 We can define different DTOs for Out (GET calls) and IN (POST, PUT calls).
 We can still use any DTO for the both IN and OUT though.

+# UPDATE Converted DBContext to non-generic

+This is to allow single DBContext to hold multiple model sets..

+# UPDATE Support for Query-Only-Controllers and Keyless models is added.

+It is now possible to create separate controller for command and query purposes.

+Use constant MODEL_NONREADABLE: this will create Command-only controller.
+Then for the same model, call AddQueryModel() method, this will create Query-only controller.